mohamedhakm192-droid/Sekhem-CC/README.md

 ## Definition

-SEKHEM-TSDD is a real-time decision framework based on triadic equilibrium dynamics, designed to achieve stable and adaptive behavior without the need for prior trainin
+SEKHEM-TSDD is a real-time decision framework based on triadic equilibrium dynamics, designed to achieve stable and adaptive behavior without the need for prior training
 ---
  ## Features
 - Real-time tracking